 Passive mode and Active mode

 Each camera has two modes of operation: passive mode and active mode.
 Passive mode is basically preview only.
 When set to active mode, all the capture features as set up in the Camera Settings window are activated (such as movie/image capture, FTP uploading, actions etc.).
 You can use the Control menu or the Camera Status window (below) to set the mode of a camera to active or passive.
 When set to active mode, the camera will remain in active mode (even across program restarts) unless there is some error that prevents it running in active mode.
 There is also a schedule feature available from the Camera Settings window to automatically activate a camera at specified times.

 The main video window shows video from all the cameras - to open this select Main video window from the Window menu.
 Here is an example of the main video window displaying six cameras:

 In addition, each camera can be displayed in its own individual video window.
-You can open an individual camera video window from the Window menu, or by double-clicking on a camera image in the main video window, or by double-clicking on a camera name in the Camera Status window.
+You can open individual camera video windows from the Window menu, or by double-clicking on a camera image in the main video window or group window, or by double-clicking on a camera name in the Camera Status window.

 The Camera Status window is available by selecting Camera Status window from the Window menu:

 For each camera this window shows the camera name, the capture status, the motion bar, audio level, and the mode (active or passive).
 The capture status area shows any timelapse or motion detection captures in progress: "TL" indicates a timelapse capture and "MD" indicates a motion detection capture.
 If the status is "Idle" then no video is being captured.